 Because first semester grades are useful to the advising process, they will be shared with the Dean of First Year Students and first year advisors.

 In letter-graded courses, all students will receive letter grades at the end of the semester.
 For first year students in the fall semester, these letter grades will not appear on their official transcripts; instead they will be recorded as P (if D or above) or NP (if the grade is an F).
 For all other students, letter grades will appear on their transcripts as usual.

 In mandatory credit/no credit courses, first year students in the fall semester will receive a grade of P (if the final grade is D or above) or NP (if the grade is an F).
-All other students will receive a grade of CR (if the final grade is C or above) or NCR (if the final grade is C- or below).
+All other students will receive a grade of MCR (if the final grade is C or above) or MNCR (if the final grade is C- or below).

-A letter explaining Wellesley’s grading policies accompanies every transcript sent out by the Registrar.
+A Cover Letter from the Provost's Office explaining Wellesley’s grading policies accompanies every transcript sent out by the Registrar.
 We know that other colleges and universities with similar first semester grading policies have sent generations of students to graduate and medical schools and that they are rarely asked by these schools to report first semester grades.
 We expect Wellesley students will continue to be successful in gaining admission to graduate and professional programs and will continue to communicate clearly our policy not to include first semester grades on the official College transcript.